jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

         locked cabinet or locked briefcase, will also be considered.

 1. Type of Privacy Incident
-The Component Information Security Officer will consider the whether the major or minor privacy incident was intentional, who received the information, and whether the intent is unknown.
+The Component Information Security Officer will consider whether the major or minor privacy incident was intentional, who received the information, and whether the intent is unknown.

    * Intent

         If a privacy incident was intentional, it is important to determine whether the